 Use only batteries specified in marking.
-Use of a different battery may have a detrimental effect on Alarm operation.
+Use of different batteries may have a detrimental effect on Alarm operation.

 These cells are intended for use at ordinary temperatures where anticipated high temperature excursions are not expected to exceed 100°C (212°F).